UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *rates may vary by location and household usage

-At a Glance: Key Differences and Similarities
+At a Glance: 2026 Rate and Feature Comparison

 Infographic comparing GNG and Gas South gas providers, highlighting different benefits for each.